lammps/lammps/doc/src/pair_reaxff.rst

 ReaxFF and ignored otherwise.
 Setting the value to *yes* enables the "blocking" scheme (dynamically building interaction lists) for the ReaxFF bond neighbor list.
-This reduces the number of empty interactions and can improve performance in some cases (e.g. large number of atoms/GPU on AMD hardware).
-It is also enabled by default when running the CPU with Kokkos.
+This reduces the number of empty interactions but can reduce performance in some cases (e.g. small number of atoms/GPU on AMD hardware).

 The thermo variable *evdwl* stores the sum of all the ReaxFF potential energy contributions, with the exception of the Coulombic and charge